weekend-warrior-uhm/weekend-warrior-uhm.github.io/index.md

 ### List Users
-Clicking on the Users link brings up a page that lists all of the users associated with the logged in user:
+Clicking on the Users link brings up a page that lists all the users in the system.
+Each user is displayed in a card format that includes their email, full name, phone number, gender, interests, and role:

 <img src="images/updated_users_1.png" style="box-shadow: 0px 6px 12px rgba(0, 0, 0, 0.4); border-radius: 4px;" alt="List Contacts Page Screenshot">